gcoen/Functional-spreadsheet-CLI-REPL/README.md

 # Experience
  - 40+ years of software development.
- - Languages, tools, methods, computing science.
+ - Languages, tools, methods, computing science, mathematics.
  - Lessons and ideas.
-See my blog: [http://fimdosoftware.blogspot.com/]
+See my blog: [http://fimdosoftware.blogspot.com/ ]
  - My goal here is to use and apply what I learned.
 To develop a different *user interface and development environment*.
 Both for developers and for end users.

 # First ideas